September 22, 2019 /

 Getting married in Italy for foreigners

-A synthetic guide
+A synthetic guide to getting legal requirements.

-If Italy is among the most chosen countries by foreign couples (and Tuscany is the top ranking) there’s certainly a reason: ideal climate, enchanting cities art and history, unique Tuscan countryside and Amalfi’s coastline, fabulous castles, stunning lakes, splendid churches and cathedrals and, not least, traditional dishes envied all over the world.
-The number of weddings of foreigners celebrated in Italy grows out of proportion every year and the trend is destined to continue.
+If Italy is among the most chosen countries by foreign couples, there’s undoubtedly a reason: ideal climate, enchanting cities, art and history, unique Tuscan countryside and Amalfi’s coastline, fabulous castles, stunning lakes, splendid churches and cathedrals, and, not least, traditional dishes envied all over the world.
+The number of weddings of foreigners celebrated in Italy grows out of proportion every year, and the trend is destined to continue.
 If you’re planning to get married in Italy, there are several procedures to follow, so be prepared to set some paperwork.
 To make this task easier, here is a list of all the requirements a foreign citizen must obtain.Contact us

 What kind of wedding are you willing to celebrate in Italy?
 Our country occupies a special place in the hearts of couples from all over the world.
-Most weddings are celebrated according to civil or religious rites or to both of them.
-Therefore Jewish, Muslim, Hindu and Catholic wedding can be legally binding either.
+Most weddings are celebrated according to civil or religious rites.
+Therefore Jewish, Muslim, Hindu, and Catholic weddings can be legally binding either.
 However, regardless of nationality and religious faith, foreign citizens need some mandatory documents to get married in Italy.

-Necessary requirements for a wedding in Italy
+Requirements for a wedding in Italy

 Whether it is a civil or religious ceremony, anyone can get married in Italy as there is no legal residence requirement for a legally binding marriage.
 However, there are some requirements and documents necessary for a foreign citizen who wants to get married in Italy.
-Among the most important there is certainly the Nulla Osta, a certificate issued by a legal authority of the country of origin that certifies that there is no legal impediment to the marriage.
-The Nulla Osta, necessary for publications, can be issued by the Embassy or Consulate of the country of origin present in Italy or by competent authorities in the country of origin.
+Among the most important, there is undoubtedly the Nulla Osta, a certificate issued by the legal authority of the country of origin that certifies that there is no legal impediment to the marriage.
+The Nulla Osta, necessary for publications, can be issued by the Embassy or Consulate of the country of origin present in Italy or by competent authorities in the state of origin.
 In some cases, the Nulla Osta can be replaced by a Double Capacity Certificate, by a Notarial Deed or by a Sworn Statement.
 The type of document depends on the nationality of the couple.
 Feel free to contact us for further information.

 Special requirements: Minors and previous marriages.

 There are also specific cases in which Italian law requires additional requirements, even for foreign citizens, so that a marriage is legally valid: 1) Divorced people cannot marry before three hundred days from the issue of the divorce decree;

-Separate documentation may be required if the two foreigners wish to celebrate a Catholic wedding.
-For example, the baptism certificate or a certificate attesting attendance at a premarital course or, sometimes, a permission from the local minister for the validity of the rite.
+Additional documentation may be required if the foreign couple wishes to celebrate a Catholic wedding such as the baptism certificate or a certificate attesting attendance at a premarital course or, sometimes, permission granted by the minister for the validity of the rite.